jkochfrontline/frontline-boxstarter/README.md

     START http://boxstarter.org/package/nr/url?

-Click Enter and go grab a coffee :)
+Hit "Enter" and go grab a coffee :)

 Be sure to reset your default browser when finished.

 ## Having Problems?

 Come see me!
 I'm more than happy to help out!

+## Development

+Pull requests are very welcome!
+Please follow the normal workflow,
+example:

+1. Fork the repo
+2. Create your feature branch (`git checkout -b my-new-feature`)
+3. Commit your changes (`git commit -am 'Added some feature'`)
+4. Push to the branch (`git push origin my-new-feature`)
+5. Create new Pull Request